Platform View

 opta daemon stop

-Step 2: Remove state and logs
+Step 2: Remove daemon state and logs

 rm ~/.config/opta/daemon/state.json ~/.config/opta/daemon/daemon.log